A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Results

-All the features in Table~\ref{tbl:imprankobs} have smaller scores compared with corresponding features in Table~\ref{tbl:imprank}, especially for $r_{90,\mathrm{2D}}$ and $r_{50,\mathrm{2D}}$.
+All the features in Table~\ref{tbl:imprankobs} have smaller scores compared with corresponding features in Table~\ref{tbl:imprank}, especially for $r_{90,\mathrm{2D}}$ and $r_{50,\mathrm{2D}}$. $r_{90,\mathrm{2D}}$ is no longer the most important individual feature for the full and low-mass samples.
 This is mainly because $r_{90,\mathrm{2D}}$ is calculated based on mock galaxy images involving observational effects such as sky noise, PSF and dust attenuation.
 Projection plays a relatively minor effect.
-As we have explicitly checked, if $r_{90}$ is calculated by directly projecting the positions of star particles in the simulation, its importance can be as high as 80.74\% (entire sample).
+As we have explicitly checked, if $r_{90}$ is calculated by directly projecting the positions of star particles in the simulation, its importance can be as high as 80.74\% (full sample).
 The inclusion of sky noise has probably made part of the outer stellar halo drop below the noise level, and hence the determination of outer boundaries of galaxies becomes inaccurate \citep[e.g.][]{2013ApJ...773...37H,2015MNRAS.454.4027D}, resulting in less correlation with the accreted stellar material.
-Nevertheless, $r_{90,\mathrm{2D}}$ is still the most important feature for the low-mass sample, while remains in the top five most important features for the full sample and high-mass sample.
+Nevertheless, $r_{90,\mathrm{2D}}$ is still the most important feature for the high-mass sample, while it remains in the top five most important features for the full sample and the low-mass sample.
+Similar to Table~\ref{tbl:imprank}, we find the ranking of $C_\mathrm{2D}$ is higher for the low-mass sample.

-In the right panel of Figure~\ref{fig:prediction}, the predicted values of $f_\mathrm{acc}$ are shown against their true values for the test sample, when only observable features are used for training and prediction.
-The OOB score drops to 76.38\%, which is not as good as when we input all halo and galaxy features calculated in 3-dimensions to predict $f_\mathrm{acc}$ (the left panel of Figure~\ref{fig:prediction}).
-In the bottom panel, RMSE is on average 0.104, which is $\sim$40\% larger than the prediction by using all available features calculated in 3-dimensions from the simulation.
-We also see some biases from the diagonal line at small values of $f_\mathrm{acc}$.